targomo/targomo-java/README.md

 ## Release Notes

 ### 0.13.0
-- Add `ensemble_id` parameter in the TravelOptions
+- Add `statisticsCollectionId` parameter in the TravelOptions

 ### 0.12.0
 - Send interService key and request type in poi and statistics requests